 Matte vs Glossy Screens, Laptops, Monitors and other Computer Accessories

 I have no idea who started this fashion of gloss, but I know for sure that I don’t like it at all.
-Everything that is related to computers and other electronic devices seems to become more and more glossy these days.
+Everything that is related to computers and other electronic devices seems to become glossy and shiny lately.

-I try to avoid buying anything that has a glossy finish, but, unfortunately, it happens more and more often so that I have no choice.
+I try to avoid buying anything that has a glossy finish, but, unfortunately, it happens more often so that I have no choice.
 As a result, my monitor’s frame and stand (luckily not its screen!), new laptop, mobile phone, graphic tablet, mp3 player, keyboard and mouse are glossy now.
-This glossy finish not just looks cheap, it is also absolutely impractical as it is a perfect fingerprints collector, so I am about to damn and curse the manufacturers every time I am wiping fingerprints off.
+This glossy finish not just looks cheap, it is also absolutely impractical as it is a perfect fingerprints collector.
+I wonder how many users damn and curse the manufacturers every time they are wiping the fingerprints off.

 Software is contaminated by the glossy fashion too.
-The meaninglessness and absurdity of glossy interfaces appearance does not stop the interface designers from spreading the shiny epidemic.
+The meaninglessness and absurdity of glossy interface appearance does not stop the interface designers from spreading the shiny epidemic.
 Nearly each element of interface became bulging, semi-transparent and glossy.
-The Earth globe is made of glass in software icons, flags that are flat pieces of fabric in reality turned into sleek pillows, and Windows Vista recycle bin became a ridiculous drinking glass.
-Of course, it is not life-threatening, but it is very pity to see how design is losing its meaning of usability, beauty, simplicity and reliability in favour of being “cool”.
+The Earth globe is made of glass in software icons, flags that are in reality flat pieces of fabric turned into sleek pillows, and Windows Vista recycle bin became a ridiculous drinking glass.
+Of course, it is not life-threatening, but it is very sad to see how design is losing its meaning, usability, beauty, simplicity and reliability in favour of being “cool”.

-But the worst of all are glossy screens.
-They are advertised as having “richer” colours and sharper image, but in fact they are mirrors with over-saturated colours that show the reflected user’s face and light sources from above and in front of the screen better than anything else, causing eye strain, dry eyes and a dull headache.
+With all that said, glossy screens are worst of all.
+They are advertised as having “richer” colours and sharper image, but in fact they are mirrors with over-saturated colours that reflect the user’s face and the light sources from around the room, causing eye strain, fatigue, dry eyes and a dull headache.
 To be objective rather than emotional, I listed and compared aspects of glossy and matt screens usage in the table below:

 |Glossy Screen||Matt Screen